StuartsProjects/SX12XX-LoRa/ReadMe.md

 # SX12XX Library

-    Update: 10/04/20 - Added notes about ESP32 examples

-	Update: 22/03/20 - Extend range of example programs for SX126x and SX128x devices.

-	Update: 19/03/20 - Added SX126X and SX128X remote control on\off and joystick servo examples.

 ### Library installation

 To install the library select the 'Clone or download' button on the main Github page, then select 'Download Zip'.
 In the Arduino IDE select 'Sketch' then 'Include Library'.
 Next select 'Add .ZIP library' and browse to and select the ZIP file you downloaded, it's called 'SX12xx-master.zip'.